joyanta55/dockerAutomationwithPython/README.md

 ```
 docker run -v /tmp:/tmp -v /var/run/docker.sock:/var/run/docker.sock -v /usr/local/bin/docker:/usr/local/bin/docker -it dockercheck
 ```
 The above command does two things.
+- Mounts the host `/tmp` directory with the `docker` environment `/tmp` directory.
+If you want to mount other directories except `/tmp` please change the `-v` accordingly (i.e. `-v YOURHOSTDIR:/tmp`).
-1) Mounts the host `/tmp` directory with the docker image `/tmp` directory, 2) allow container to communicate with the host Docker daemon (a.k.a `Docker-in-Docker`).
+- Allow container to communicate with the host Docker daemon (a.k.a `Docker-in-Docker`).

 ## What it does
 This code takes two types of input.